tri47/tri47.github.io/_posts/2020-05-16-how-a-machine-see-arts.md

 I hope you already see how that would end up a disaster when your kid brought home some Kandinsky's ...

 Rules are hard to make, especially when they will be followed to the letter.
 That is how we tell machines to do tasks for us for a very long time.
-Following rules and algorithms the life purpose of machines.
+Following rules is the life purpose of machines.

 But machines don't just blindly follow orders anymore.
 They can learn now.